How to get your Amazon SEO in shape

 Construction of search results and categorization

-The search results pages on Amazon are designed in such a way that a list view exists that lists category-spanning products.
-In addition, there is a gallery view listing products related to category.
-In addition, there is a filter view on the left side of the search results page.
+Amazon search results pages display category-spanning products in a list view.
+In addition, there is also gallery view for products in the category.
+In addition, there is a filter-view on the left side of the search results page.

 Definition of the URL

-- Keyword : The keyword of the user, the generic requirements on Amazon is addressed.
-In our example this would be “pink flat iron”.
+- Keyword: The keyword of the user.
+This addresses the generic requirement of Amazon.
+In our example, this would be “pink flat iron”.

-- Brandtextebin : The “Brandtextebin” parameter is suitable for comparing the performance of different products from its own range.
-For example: “Gray hair straightener of the brand Babyliss” vs. “Pink straightener of the brand Babyliss”.
+- Brandtextebin: The “Brandtextebin” parameter is suitable for comparing the performance of different products from its own range.
+For example: “Grey hair straightener of the brand Babyliss” vs. “Pink straightener of the brand Babyliss”.

 Amazon ranking factors

-In order to optimize its products for Amazon, one should deal with the basic ranking factors of the A9 search engine.
+In order to optimize product listings for Amazon,one should understand the basic ranking factors of the A9 search engine.
 There are some parallels to Google, but also as many differences.
-The categorization of the products and the definition of the URL have already been thoroughly discussed.
-In addition, there are also various other factors, which are described in more detail below.
-Also note product page seo.
+We now have a good understanding of the categorization of the products and the definition of the URL.
+In addition to this, there are also various other factors, which Amazon considers.
+We’ll also learn about Amazon on-page SEO.

-Amazon wants similar to Google the user experience as high as possible while selling as much as possible.
-Only a satisfied user regularly returns and orders additional products.
-These two aspects, in particular, are included in the ranking algorithm at Amazon.
-After moz.com the factors into two areas can be separated: relevance factors and performance drivers:
+Amazon wants to provide a good user experience as well as make the user buy the product.
+Only a satisfied user regularly returns back to Amazon and orders additional products.
+These two aspects, in particular,take a good weight in the ranking algorithm at Amazon.
+We shall also separate these factors into two areas, like it is done by the folks at moz.com.
+Relevance factors and performance drivers:

 The relevance factors are primarily aimed at the user and the user experience.
 A relevancy factor therefore shows Amazon how relevant a product is to a particular search query.
-This includes aspects such as the title, bullet points, keywords, or product descriptions that can be entered into the Amazon Seller Central.
+This includes aspects such as the title, bullet points, keywords, or product descriptions.

-Compared to the relevance factors, the performance factors are not directed directly at the user, but are primarily addressing indicators that assess the product performance and the probability of a purchase.
-Amazon wants to place the products at the top, which are the most profitable and therefore in the range of the conversions are best placed.
-Relevant factors include price, conversion rate, availability, or shipping costs.
+In comparison to relevance factors, the performance factors do not directly aim at the current user.
+But are primarily addressing indicators that assess the product performance and the probability of a purchase.
+Amazon wants to place the most profitable with a good conversion rate at the top.
+Factors include price, conversion rate, availability, or shipping costs.

 Relevance factors in detail

-The relevancy factors for the A9 algorithm are the Amazon search indicators for the relevance of a product to a particular search query.
+The relevancy factors for the A9 algorithm indicate the relevance of a product to a particular search query.
 So you are mainly addressing the user and the user experience.
-The optimization of the products on the relevant relevance factors is comparable to the OnPage optimization of a website for Google.
+The optimization of the products on the search relevance is comparable to OnPage optimization of a website for Google.

 Similar to the Google search, the product title in the Amazon search is one of the most relevant ranking factors.
-When optimizing the title, make sure you use a combination of keyword, sales argument, and brand, and make the title so high that the click-through rate is as high as possible.
-For example, the material, the color or the size of the product as well as various other properties of the product can be accommodated.
+When optimizing the title, make sure you use a combination of keyword, sales argument, and brand.
+And make the title so high that the click-through rate is as high as possible.
+For example, accommodate the material, the color or the size of the product as well as various other properties of the product.

-Amazon is a search engine like any other, so like other search engines keyword optimization is important here too.
+Amazon is a search engine like any other, so keyword optimization is important here too.
 If you have never cared about your product’s keyword optimization (or keyword research) you won’t be able to go much farther.

 Note: For a primer on how to optimise your Amazon listing, please refer to How to make your Amazon product listing efficient.
 But if you want to push your product to the top of any Amazon search listing, now is the time to build up a new strategy.

-Keyword optimization is a critical step in initial stages of Amazon SEO, for both paid and organic search.
+Keyword optimization is a critical step in the initial stages of Amazon SEO.
+Both for paid and organic search.
 If you do a bad job at selecting your target keywords, all your subsequent efforts will be in vain.
-So it’s vital to get keyword optimization right.
+So it’s vital to get your keywords right.

 A house needs to have a strong foundation to last long.
-Similarly for the sales of your products to grow, you need to have a strong keyword optimization.
+Similarly, for the sales of your products to grow, you need to have an optimal keyword base.
 In a recent survey, participants listed keyword optimization as one of the hardest tasks in Amazon SEO.
-Because of its difficult nature, most site owners, marketers and bloggers don’t spend enough time optimizing keywords.
+Because of its difficult nature, most site owners, marketers, and bloggers don’t spend enough time optimizing keywords.
 This is ironic since optimizing keywords is the most important aspect of Amazon SEO.
-If you don’t choose and use the right keywords your customers are searching for, you won’t get found.
+If you don’t choose and use the right keywords your customers are searching for, you get no search discoverability.
 That means no traffic, no sales, and no money.

-Keyword optimization plays a major role in every aspect of Internet marketing from content strategy, to link building, to how you group your keywords, to how your site content is organized, a.k.a. your information architecture.
-This is why listing optimisation is critical for Amazon SEO.
+Keyword optimization plays a major role in every aspect of Internet marketing.
+Content strategy, to link building, to how you group your keywords, to the organization of your page content, a.k.a. your information architecture.
+This is why listing optimization is critical for Amazon SEO.

 The product title in the Amazon search is limited to 100 characters.
 This should be tried as far as possible, the title should not be unnecessarily stuffed with keywords.
 Better is a title that appeals to both the search engine and the user.
-The length of the title is also crucial: too short titles in addition to less area and therefore often have lower click-through rates.
+The length of the title is also crucial.
+Too short titles add to less area and therefore often have lower click-through rates.
 The name of the brand appears on the product page, and should always be specified as many users search for specific brands on Amazon.